f4pga/prjxray/UPDATING-THE-DOCS.md

    Reason for protecting your doc site: If you leave your doc site public, it will appear in web searches.
 That may be confusing for readers who are looking for the canonical Project X-Ray docs.
-1. Set RtD to build from your branch, rather than from master.
+1. Set RtD to build from your branch, rather than from `docs`.
 This ensures that the content you see on your doc site reflect your latest updates:
    -  On [your RtD dashboard](https://readthedocs.org/dashboard/),
       open **your project**, then go to **Admin > Advanced Settings.**